Word Meanings - MARKSMAN - Book Publishers vocabulary database

 Formerly, a writ issuing out of chancery, upon certificate given by the ordinary, of a man's standing excommunicate by the space of forty days, for the laying him up in prison till he submit himself to the authority of the church.
 Crabb. - ASSIGNEE

-In England, the persons appointed, under a commission of bankruptcy, to manage the estate of a bankrupt for the benefit of his creditors. (more info) A person to whom an assignment is made; a person appointed or deputed by another to do some act, - CONSIGNER
+In England, the persons appointed, under a commission of bankruptcy, to manage the estate of a bankrupt for the benefit of his creditors. (more info) A person to whom an assignment is made; a person appointed or deputed by another to do some act, - RESIGNATION

 1. The act of resigning or giving up, as a claim, possession, office, or the like; surrender; as, the resignation of a crown or comission.
-2. The state of being resigned or submissive; quiet or patient submission; unresisting acquiescence; as, - REWRITE
+2. The state of being resigned or submissive; quiet or patient submission; unresisting acquiescence; as, - CONSIGNER

 To write again.
 Young. - DESIGN

 drawing, dessein a plan or scheme; all, ultimately, from L. designare to designate; de- + signare to mark, mark out, signum mark, sign.
 See 1.
-To draw preliminary outline or main features of; to sketch for a pattern or model; to delineate; to trace - TYPEWRITING
+To draw preliminary outline or main features of; to sketch for a pattern or model; to delineate; to trace - DESIGNATE

 A writer of plays; a dramatist; a playwright.
 Lecky. - STORY-WRITER